Cycling Route in Paris and Around the City of Love

 cycling route in paris

-Cycling in Paris is easy and a great way to explore the city and do some sightseeing.
+Cycling in Paris is easy and a great way to explore the city but there are many spectacular cycling routes around the City of Love

-This mode of transport is part of the relaxed atmosphere that runs right through the city, so much so that it’s usually included as part of the clichéd stereotypes in Hollywood movies that are set in the French capital.
+Cycling is part of the relaxed atmosphere that runs right through the city, so much so that it’s usually included as part of the clichĂ©d stereotypes in Hollywood movies that are set in the French capital.

 For these fans, it’s a dream to cycle through Paris, following in the tracks of their favorite cycling stars.

 Thankfully, cycling in Paris is easy.
-It’s also a great way to explore the city and do some sightseeing.
+It’s also a great way to explore the city and do some sightseeing around.

 Sightseeing Route: Place de l’Alma to Notre Dame de Paris